harin44/PIC16F877A_Simplified/README.md

     1 = A carry-out from the 4th low order bit of result occured 0 = no carry out from the 4th low order bit of the result

-bit0 C: carry/ borrow bit(ADDWF, ADDLW, SUBLW, SUBWF, SUBWF) *note for borrow the polarity is reversed*
+bit0 C: carry/ borrow bit(ADDWF, ADDLW, SUBLW, SUBWF, SUBWF)

     1 = a carry-out from the MSB of the result occured 0 = no carry-out from the MSB of the result bit occured